-Golden Temple (Jindian), situated on Mingfeng Hill (the Hill
+Golden Temple, situated on Mingfeng Hill in the northeastern

-7 kilometres away from the downtown area, is also known as
+outskirts of Kunming, 7 kilometres away from the downtown

 abound in evergreen pines and hardy cypresses, adding beauty

 to the superb scenery.
 This scenic wonderland, surrounded

 by verdant hills and enveloped by mists can be seen dimly

 from a distance.
 By the Qing Dynasty, the place had been acclaimed

 The Golden Temple is a Daoist temple.
 According

 to legends, during the reign of Wanli in the Ming Dynasty,